iconify/documentation/documents/pages/api/index.md

 By default, Iconify icon components use Iconify public API.

 Iconify public API offers over 70 icon sets that include over 60k icons.
-All icons are from free icon sets.
+All icons are from open source icon sets.

 To improve loading times, API is hosted on multiple servers in different parts of the world.
 Icons are usually loaded within 1/10 of a second.
 Iconify icon components also cache loaded icons in browser cache and/or browser storage, so icon data needs to be loaded only once.